Photo credit: Sierra Club

 In 2013, Dominion Power rolled out a Renewable Generation Tariff (PUE-2012-00142) to allow customers to buy larger amounts of renewable power from providers, with the utility acting as a go-between and collecting a monthly administrative fee.

 No Virginia utility is actively moving forward with a wind farm on land.
-For the past few years, Dominion Power’s website has listed 248 MW of land-based wind in Virginia as under development, without any noticeable progress.
-There has been a lot of press about the current standoff in Tazewell County, where supervisors are blocking Dominion’s proposed wind farm.
-Yet Dominion’s advocacy for its project feels perfunctory.
-The company has signaled it prefers solar, and its 2015 IRP dismisses wind as too costly.
+Dominion Power’s website used to list 248 MW of land-based wind in Virginia as “under development,” without any noticeable progress.
+Now it just says 247 MW are “being evaluated.”
+That’s closer to reality, but they probably should put it in the past tense.
+There has been a lot of press about the standoff in Tazewell County, where supervisors blocked Dominion’s proposed wind farm.
+Today, Dominion’s advocacy for its project feels perfunctory.
+The company has signaled it prefers solar, and its 2016 IRP dismisses wind as too costly.

 With no utility buyers, Virginia has not been a friendly place for independent wind developers.
 In previous years a few wind farm proposals made it to the permitting stage before being abandoned, including in Highland County and on Poor Mountain near Roanoke.

+Assuming the Clean Power Plan survives challenge, it could help incentivize construction of wind and solar facilities.
 While Virginia’s goals under the plan are modest, the rule means the state, utilities and the SCC must for the first time take carbon emissions into account in their planning.
 The EPA has signaled a strong interest in seeing wind and solar deployed as solutions.